eGovMon – eGovernment Monitor

 eGovMon will deliver demonstrators for:

-The demonstrators will be designed for the Norwegian context in a close collaboration with a group of 20 selected Norwegian pilot municipalities.
+The demonstrators will be designed for the Norwegian context in a close collaboration with a group of 22 selected Norwegian pilot municipalities.

 To draw on international results and to easily share project outcomes, eGovMon is built on an open policy with open licensing for documents and for software; this way, the project can re-use the results from other open projects and focus the overall resources more efficiently on the scientific issues.
-All software is open source and the project results are released under an open license.